Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

 The multimedia data itself is NOT stored in the blockchain.
 Instead their representative data is maintained on-chain serving as pointers to their stored locations.
 We define a subblock to include the following information: 1.
 The time GOP is generated, 2.
 Hash of the GOP (through Merkle root), 3.
 Access privileges, 4.
 The location of stored GOP (this does not need to be a physical address, an alternative is to use content addressing, also geographical location can be incorporated), 5.
-Metadata about the stored multimedia content such as compression algorithm, parameters, etc. In addition, Variety of sensor information, GOP index and order, video identification number/labeling could also be part of the subblock for further verification process.
+Metadata about the stored multimedia content such as compression algorithm, parameters, 6. transactions regarding the awards for executing compression and data storage operations, etc. In addition, variety of sensor information, GOP index and order, video identification number/labeling could also be part of the subblock for further verification process.
 These additional information is important for the reconstruction of the video files.
-Once a subblock is formed it is digitally signed with initiators’ private key before sending in to network.
+Once a subblock (with 1-5) is formed it is digitally signed with initiators’ private key before sending in to network.
 Miner nodes shall collect enough number of such subblocks and the associated multimedia data frames/GOPs to start compression process immediately after such subblocks make up a predetermined block size (determined by the overall network).
 This predetermined block size is analogous to the block size of other crypto-networks such as Bitcoin.
+If miner nodes do not store compressed video themselves then they are required to find out storage nodes to store compressed content and their addresses.
+After securing storage space and commit, they insert necessary metadata as well as transactions (6) into the subblocks for further verification.